 Hacia la Tumba 104

-Tucked away in the northwest corner of the Monte Alban archaeological site is Hacia la Tumba 104.
+Tucked away in the northwest corner of the Monte Alban ruins is Hacia la Tumba 104.

 The walls of the elegant house are grouped around a central patio.